 The truth is, most medical practices, especially specialty practices with complicated diagnoses, patients, and treatment plans, have very real workflow issues.
 Oftentimes these problems go unaddressed because the practices are busy.
-They do not have true transparency in their problems, and it seems like a giant hassle to change the way they have always done things.
+They do not have true transparency in their problems, and it seems like a hassle to change how they have always done things.

 Instead of trying to convince you why you should implement digital workflows into your practice (which you should), we are going to share our top ten reasons of why your practice hates manual workflows (which they do).

 They are time wasters – Tracking benefits investigations and prior authorizations is a time-consuming task for everyone involved.
 Manual processes that rely on paper, sticky notes, spreadsheets, and faxes increase the potential for human error.
-No matter how knowledgeable your internal staff is, mistakes can be made easily when having to manage such a complex process.
+No matter how knowledgeable your internal staff is, mistakes can be made easily when managing such a complex process.

-They are in the way of a big family vacation.
+They are on the way to a big family vacation.
 While most employees would value being considered “irreplaceable” at your practice, they don’t enjoy being so valued that they can’t take some much-needed time off.
-With manual workflows, it’s likely that each person does something a little bit different than the other.
-Manual workflows make it hard for an employee who is covering for someone else to pick up where they left off – especially in a Prior Authorization process that can span weeks and weeks of information gathering.
+With manual workflows, each person likely does something a little bit different than the other.
+Manual workflows make it hard for an employee covering for someone else to pick up where they left off – especially in a Prior Authorization process that can span weeks and weeks of information gathering.

 Complainers are exhausting.
 Specialty medication can be intimidating to patients, especially IV therapy.
-There is so much information for them to understand about their treatment plan, it’s easy for them to feel overwhelmed with the process.
+There is so much information for them to understand about their treatment plan that it’s easy for them to feel overwhelmed with the process.
 Once they have been educated on the benefits of the therapy and how it can allow them to lead a healthier life, they are anxious to get started.
-Waiting to hear back about benefits and when they can start therapy is likely to amplify their anxiety and they start complaining to you.
-Patients start complaining about poor service, and why the treatment is not worth it.
+Waiting to hear back about benefits and when they can start therapy will likely amplify their anxiety, and they will start complaining to you.
+Patients start complaining about poor service and why the treatment is not worth it.
 That’s exhausting for both the patient and the practice.

 It’s the way you’ve always done things.
-Back in 1999 faxes and Excel spreadsheets were the innovative way of doing things.
+In 1999, faxes and Excel spreadsheets were the innovative way of doing things.
 It is often said that the most dangerous phrase in business is, “We’ve always done it this way.”
 Businesses that stay static and stuck in the past often fail.
-New ideas and this upheaval in tradition is sure to support your practice’s growth– you just have to be willing to take the leap.
-Utilizing the innovation that is happening in technology today and implement today’s cutting-edge workflow practices like you are doing with your patient’s treatment plans.
+New ideas and this upheaval in tradition are sure to support your practice’s growth– you just have to be willing to leap.
+Utilizing the innovation in technology today and implementing today’s cutting-edge workflow practices like you are doing with your patient’s treatment plans.

 They negatively affect your culture.
 A certain amount of “grunt” work is unavoidable, but when it is most of your employee’s responsibilities, they are bound to become frustrated.
 Automation frees up more of your employees’ time so they can focus on job responsibilities that use their skills, passions, and creativity.
 When your employees thrive, your business will, too.

-Have questions about saying goodbye to manual workflows and implementing automation into your specialty practice? eBlu Solutions is a one-portal workflow solution that can help you achieve benefits investigations and prior authorizations faster.
+Have questions about saying goodbye to manual workflows and implementing automation into your specialty practice? eBlu Solutions is a one-portal workflow solution that can help you quickly achieve benefits investigations and prior authorizations.
 Sign up for a demo of our no-cost solution to bring change to your practice today.